Generic Name: baclofen (oral) (BAK loe fen)

 How should I take baclofen?

 Take baclofen exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Call your doctor if your muscle symptoms do not improve, or if they get worse.